 Funding to cover travel costs to attend a regional or national conference about Slow Food or sustainable agriculture that relates directly to your business, teaching, or education.

-Funding to support agricultural biodiversity, including purchase seeds and equipment related to producing a crop or breed of livestock, especially if it is:
+Funding to support agricultural biodiversity, including the purchase of seeds and equipment related to producing a crop or breed of livestock, especially if it is:

 - on the Ark of Taste,